What is a Distance Learning Coordinator?

 What does a Distance Learning Coordinator do?

-The job description of an instructional coordinator specializing in distance education also includes evaluating and implementing novel teaching techniques.
-The day-to-day operations of distance education programs at community colleges and universities involve working with faculty, staff, and students in order to raise off-campus educational standards.
-Without the work of distance learning administrators, students and faculty would have much difficulty communicating and contacting each other effectively.
-Distance learning administrators combine all of the facets of managing off-campus curricula into one job position.
+A distance learning coordinator specializes in distance education that includes evaluating and implementing novel teaching techniques.
+The day-to-day duties at community colleges and universities involve working with faculty, staff, and students in order to raise off-campus educational standards.

-Developing distance education curricula is a demanding job position.
-Today, online college-level courses are quickly becoming more and more popular as information technology creates new opportunities for distance learning coordinators to utilize web-based strategies.
-As such, distance learning administrators and instructors must be well versed in the most up-to-date information technology developments, particularly developments in multimedia technology that provide teachers inventive teaching methods.
+Online college and university courses are quickly becoming more and more popular as technology creates new opportunities for distance learning coordinators to utilize web-based strategies.
+As such, coordinators and instructors must be well versed in the most up-to-date technological developments, particularly developments in multimedia that provide teachers inventive teaching methods.

-The job duties of distance learning coordinators are numerous, but suffice it to say, their primary day-to-day duties involve administrative responsibilities.
-The distance education programs at major universities, for example, require that distance learning administers evaluate lecturers in order to ensure instructors are adhering to the proper curricula.
-Often, this oversight involves assessing the implementation of established information technology strategies such as the scope of online courses.
+There are many responsibilities for distance learning coordinators, but their primary day-to-day duties involve administrative responsibilities.
+The distance education programs at major universities, for example, require that coordinators evaluate lecturers in order to ensure instructors are adhering to the proper curricula.
+Often, this involves assessing the implementation of established technology strategies such as the scope of online courses.

-Distance learning instructors may also supervise the development of multimedia learning tools such as rich media presentations that contain graphics, video, and audio.
-In one manner of speaking, today's distance learning instructors perform many of the same job duties of web editors and webmasters.
-The implementation of multimedia into online education platforms is becoming more common as educational institutions expand the types of courses that schools offer off-campus.
+Distance learning coordinators may also supervise the development of multimedia learning tools such as rich media presentations that contain graphics, video, and audio.
+The implementation of multimedia into online education platforms is now more common as educational institutions expand the types of courses that schools offer off-campus.
 For example, classes in web development require much more interactive instruction than core curriculum classes such as English or history.

-Coordinating the types of information technology that teachers can use effectively is another job duty of distance learning administrators.
+Coordinating the type of information that teachers can use effectively is another aspect of the job.
 As previously noted, certain subjects tend to require more interactive web-based instruction than others.
-One of the most important job duties of distance education administrators involves inventing new ways to expand the use of technology into other subjects.
+One of the most important duties of distance education coordinators involves inventing new ways to expand the use of technology into other subjects.
 Online history courses, for example, can integrate raw video clips of major historic events captured on tape such as a president's State of the Union address.

-Designing and developing faculty workshops gives distance learning coordinators the flexibility to educate a college's staff in tandem with expanding distance learning programs.
-Distance learning coordinators must remain at the forefront of information technology in order to guide instructors who may not possess an adequate level of computer literacy.
-The job duties of distance learning coordinators encompass making new information technology more accessible to these instructors.
+Designing and developing faculty workshops gives distance learning coordinators the flexibility to educate a college staff in tandem with expanding distance learning programs.
+They instruct and guide instructors who may not possess an adequate level of computer literacy.

 What is the workplace of a Distance Learning Coordinator like?